The Fragile X Tool Box

 - Get a bean bag chair for them to relax in or simply watch TV.

 - Small but silent vibrating toys are great help during school assemblies or whenever they are expected to sit quietly for a long period of time.

-- Purchase an inexpensive tape player with music cassettes that they can play with/rewind to their hearts content.
+- If you can find one, purchase a tape player with music cassettes that they can play/rewind to their hearts content.

 - Freezies seem to help with the oral self-stim.
-Make your own out of watered down juice so they are healthier than store bought.
+Make your own out of watered down juice so they are healthier than store bought ones.

 - Put a dot of the inside, insole of their boots or shoes with bright red nail polish (make sure you let it dry completely) and tell them that the red dots have to be together (side by side) before they put on their boots/shoes so that they go on the correct feet.
 This has been very helpful and gives a sense of independence!

 - Use social stories with pictograms.
 Social Stories are personalizable children’s books that engage children in a fun and creative way while addressing social skills, safety skills, and communication skills.